 Travel advice

 Oxford is a beautiful city with a huge amount to offer visitors of all ages and we strongly recommend a visit if you are considering applying to the University.
-For maps and further details about travel, please see Maps and directions.
+For maps and further details about travel, please visit our Maps and directions information.

 Travelling by car